AronFabianHu/small-javascript-parctice-projects/README.md

-# small-javascript-practice-projects
+# My Small javascript practice projects

-You can find here my practicing  little project, that i made.
+You can find here my little practicing  project, that i made.
 You can find them in different folders.